Give Local Bay is a day to celebrate our community and support our local nonprofits!

-At Camp Fish Tales “Fish Races”, the Camp presented the Ben Wackerle “Keep the Fire Burning Award” to Bubba Philipp, a long time supporter, fundraiser, and former board member of Camp Fish Tales.
+At Camp Fish Tales annual “Fish Races”, the camp presented the 3rd annual Ben Wackerle “Keep the Fire Burning Award” to Thomas N. Thelen, a long time supporter, fundraiser, and board member of Camp Fish Tales.